harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/oracle.rst

 Preconditions
 .............

-This function can be called by any participant to retrieve the BTC/ONE exchange rate as tracked by the BTC Parachain.
+This function can be called by any participant to retrieve the BTC/ONE exchange rate as tracked by the BTC Bridge.

 Function Sequence
 .................